Research

 Dieci Maria Vittoria, Associate Professor

-Pasello Giulia, Assistant Professor
+Pasello Giulia, Associate Professor

 Group members

-Bonanno Laura, Frega Stefano, Ferro Alessandra, Dal Maso Alessandro
+Frega Stefano, Ferro Alessandra, Dal Maso Alessandro

 Real world studies on innovative anticancer drugs in lung cancer